gijit/gi/README.md

 Lua.
 This makes implementation usually very fast, since mostly it is just above figuring out how to re-write javascript into Lua.
 You are typically just checking the syntax of the source-to-source translation.
 Sometimes some Lua support functions will be needed.
-Add them to compile/luaUtil.go if they are short.
-Longer Lua code can go in its own file.
+Add them to a new .lua file in `compile/` directory.

+By default, `gi` looks in `compile/` for all of its prelude files, and all .lua files found there will be sourced during startup.

 c) When you are done, make sure all the tests are green `go test -v` in the compile/ directory.
 Run `go fmt` on your code.